bgutbook/bgutbook/source/part_0_introduction/chapter_000_preface.text.md

 For 13 years I was a C/Python programmer and devops for a satellite imagery company and I am currently infrastructure engineer at [WeGotPOP](https://www.wegotpop.com), a UK company based in London and New York that creates innovative software for film productions.

 In 2013 I started publishing some technical thoughts on my blog, [The Digital Cat](http://thedigitalcatonline.com).
-In 2018 I published my first book with Leanpub, "Clean Architectures in Python", which at the time of writing has been already downloaded more than 10,000 times.
+In 2018 I published my first book with Leanpub, [Clean Architectures in Python](https://leanpub.com/clean-architectures-in-python/), which at the time of writing has been already downloaded more than 10,000 times.

 ## Acknowledgments